Unfortunately, most people who read this post will fail their Cabin Crew assessment day. (sorry to be the bearer of bad news, but it’s true).

-As discussed in my previous post ‘What is the success rate to become Cabin Crew?‘, only 3-5% of applicants are successful!
+As discussed in my previous post ‘What is the success rate to become Cabin Crew?‘, only 3-5% of Cabin Crew applicants are successful in securing employment with an airline!
 While it is hard to get a place at an assessment day, it is even harder to pass one!
-This post will detail the top reasons most people fail their Cabin Crew assessment day.
+This post will detail the top reasons most people fail their Cabin Crew assessment day (and give you some hints and tips on what NOT to do!).

 Insufficient knowledge of the airline